FarahFauth31/Masters_Thesis/README.md

 Year4Project

-#Simulating the Stellar Galactic X-ray Emission of Cool Stars for Exoplanet
+# Simulating the Stellar Galactic X-ray Emission of Cool Stars for Exoplanet
 Habitability

 *Note*: This is my Master's project.
 I have been working on it from the beginning of August.
-It's still an ongoing process but here I present some of the scripts I have been creating over the past months.
+It's still an ongoing process.
+Here I present some of the scripts I have been creating over the past months.

-##Abstract
+## Abstract

 Stellar coronal X-ray and EUV emissions heat and evaporate planetary atmospheres.
 Understanding their evolution through time can give us new insight into exoplanet habitability.
 In this work, we make a first attempt at simulating the X-ray emission of